Vegan and Gluten-Free Air Fryer Fried Green Tomatoes

 Preheat the air fryer

-Preheat the air fryer to 390 F and heat the empty basket for 3 minutes so the first side starts crisping on contact.
+Preheat your air fryer to 400°F for about 3 minutes so the tomatoes start crisping right away.

 -